Right Column

-With the Holy Father getting ready to meet Patriarch Bartholomew in Turkey, there is much talk of Catholic-Orthodox unity (e.g., Meeting between Benedict XVI and Patriarch Bartholomew will not be a meeting of heads of two universal Churches - Moscow Patriarchate).
-Ecumenism, which is counterfeit unity, can never produce the real unity that was originally given the Church in the Holy Ghost and that the Roman pontiffs have long worked to restore among schismatics and heretics.
+With the Holy Father getting ready to meet Patriarch Bartholomew in Turkey, there is much talk of Catholic-Orthodox unity (e.g., Meeting between Benedict XVI and Patriarch Bartholomew will not be a meeting of heads of two universal Churches – Moscow Patriarchate).
+Ecumenism, at least as it is generally practiced, can never produce the real unity that was originally given the Church in the Holy Ghost and that the Roman pontiffs have long worked to restore among schismatics and heretics.

 I write on November 14, the feast of St. Josaphat Kuncewicz (1582-1623).
 In 1923, in honor of the third centenary of this great bishop’s martyrdom, Pope Pius XI published the Encyclical, Ecclesiam Dei.
 In it, he recalls the life and virtues of the beloved Basilian monk and expresses his fatherly desire for the eastern dissidents to return to the unity of the Church.
 Those whose reading is limited to recent works on Church unity will not recognize the language of this encyclical.
 The ambiguities of the modern documents are absent from it.
 We are thinking, among other things, of the infamous and shameful “Balamand Declaration,” a product of the Joint International Commission for the Theological Dialogue between the Roman Catholic Church and the Orthodox Church.
 This declaration (which is summarized toward the end of Gary Potter’s article, The Conversion of Russia) is a betrayal of St. Josaphat inasmuch as it speaks pejoratively of “uniatism,” i.e., union with the Church through the Uniate Eastern Rites.
 St. Josaphat died because of his fidelity to the Union of Brest, which gave us the uniate Ukrainian Eastern Rite.